louis-heraut/dataverseuR/README.md

 dateOfDeposit: '2020-03-19'
 ```

-This allows you to add a new author in the author list with:
+This allows you to add a new author to the author list with:
 ``` yml
 - authorName: Shephard, Jack
   authorAffiliation: Laboratory, An other Institut, Island
 ```

-That way you can also modify a metadata with placeholders like `{MODEL}` by using simple R code to read YAML file as text:
+This way, you can also modify metadata containing placeholders like `{MODEL}` by using simple R code to read the YAML file as text:
 ``` R
 metadata = readLines("metadata.yml")
 metadata = gsub("\\{MODEL\\}", "AirDynamics", metadata)
 writeLines(metadata, "metadata.yml")
 ```

-Or for more complexe situation by reading the YAML in a for loop :
+For more complex situations, you can read and edit the YAML file inside a loop:
 ``` R
 Models = c("AirDynamics", "PlaneSimulation")
 for (model in Models) {